FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

-This document gives several independent ideas on how to lower the (average) overall search time, while remaining unconditionally compliant with RFC2544 (and adding some of extensions).
+This document gives several independent ideas on how to lower the (average) overall search time, while remaining unconditionally compliant with RFC2544 (while allowing for some of extensions).

 This document also specifies one particular way to combine all the ideas into a single search algorithm class (single logic with few tweakable parameters).

-Little to no research has been done into the question of which combination of ideas achieves the best compromise with respect to overal search time, high repeatability and high comparability.
+Only limited research has been done into the question of which combination of ideas achieves the best compromise with respect to overal search time, high repeatability and high comparability.